swisscom/PowerGRR/README.md

 # Alternative you can start a hunt against that label.
 The EmailAddress
 # parameter is optional and notifies you about the first hit.
 The OnlyUrl
 # parameter shows only the URL to the hunt.
-New-GRRHunt -HuntDescription "Search for notepad.exe" `
+$HuntId = New-GRRHunt -HuntDescription "Search for notepad.exe" `
             -Flow FileFinder `
             -path "c:\notepad.exe" `
             -MatchMode MATCH_ALL `